 Harvesting usually takes place between October and February/March, meaning the best time to buy the coffee is between January and June, after it has been shipped out.

 While wet washing is the most popular way to process Nicaraguan beans, others are being used as well.
 Processing methods include:

-- Natural or dry processed, in which the coffee beans are left to dry in the sun
+- Natural or dry processed, in which precious beans are left to dry in the sun

 - Wet processed (most common), in which the cherry pulp is “washed” off of the beans

 - Honey processed, which tends to be a bit of a halfway option between the wet and dry processes

 You can learn more about the various washing processes here (4).